Cremation Jewelry: Memorial Keepsakes

 Some advanced options incorporate cremated remains directly into the jewelry material itself.
 Glass artisans can mix ashes into molten glass to create unique pendants or beads.
 Similarly, some companies offer to press cremated remains into synthetic diamonds or incorporate them into metal alloys.

-The security of the closure is crucial for daily wear.
+The security of the closure is key for daily wear.
 Quality pieces use threaded caps with rubber gaskets or strong magnetic closures that won’t accidentally open.
 This ensures the contents remain secure during regular activities.

 Materials and Design Options